Jasjes1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task_9 - Write a script that sets the mode of the file hello to -rwxr-x-wx Task_10 - Write a script that sets the mode of the file hello the same as olleh’s mode Task_11 - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+Task_12 - Create a script that creates a directory called my_dir with permissions 751 in the working directory